Kernel

 Figure: Tizen bootup sequence

-The Tizen bootup process is the same as any other Linux kernel.
+The Tizen bootup process is same as any other Linux kernel.
 Make sure that the correct machine ID and the boot arguments are passed from the boot loader.

-is responsible for probing all remaining hardware, mounting all necessary file systems, and spawning all configured services.
+After mounting the initial RAM disk image, initramfs hands over control to systemd as the Tizen platform system manager daemon.
+From this point, systemd is responsible for probing all remaining hardware, mounting all necessary file systems, and spawning all configured services.
 The system bootup process is split up into discrete steps.
-To synchronize points during start-up, target units (files whose names end in .target
+To synchronize points during start-up, target units (files whose names end in .target) are used for grouping units.
+The bootup process is highly parallelized in each target so that the order in which specific target units are reached is not determined.
+The system-plugin-slp is an OAL plugin for configuration settings, such as the mount point (/etc/fstab).

 The following figure shows the early boot sequence after starting the kernel.